ohager/templewallet-extension/README.md

 ## ▶️ Install

-You can install Temple Wallet right now: https://templewallet.com/download.
+You can install the wallet through the Chrome Web Store or via Mozilla Add-Ons respectively.

+> TODO: link to the distributables

 ## Browser Support